CallumDennisIE/gymnation-project/README.md

 ### Favorites

 The Gymnation project is based on the Code Institute I Think Therefore I Blog Walkthrough Project.
 A custom model and function has been created to allow users to favorite posts and view them again later.
+This allows users to save posts that they enjoy without having to scroll through all of the posts again to view them.

+The feature allows users to add posts to favorites and remove them.
+There is also a seperate page where all of the users favorite posts can be viewed.
+This is on a per User Account basis, meaning that one users favorites can be different from another and they are persistent even after logging in and out.

 ## Technologies Used